PaloAlto/capsman/readme.txt

 == Changelog ==

+= 1.3.1 =
+  * Fixed a bug where administrators could not create or manage other administrators.

 = 1.3 =
   * Cannot edit users with more capabilities than current user.
   * Cannot assign to users a role with more capabilities than current user.